ducmn/ducmn.github.io/_posts/2022-11-4-Snowplow.md

 - Register in [Search Console](https://search.google.com/search-console/welcome) your prefered domain name that host the JS file; once done, you can delete the record that was used to verify
 - Follow [this guide](https://docs.snowplow.io/docs/collecting-data/collecting-from-own-applications/javascript-trackers/javascript-tracker/self-hosting-the-javascript-tracker/self-hosting-the-javascript-tracker-on-google-cloud/)

+# Tag up your site
+- Do your thing in GTM

 # Enable the required services
 Go ahead and switch on:
 - Compute Engine API